jbaldivieso/pygrowup2/README.md

 Except for weight-for-length and weight-for-height, the z-score methods expect a single argument for the measurement.
-(That means BMI must be calculated separately (at least for now) and passed in as the measurement.)
+(That means BMI must be calculated separately and passed in as the measurement.)

 Each method for calculating z-scores has a verbose name and a more succinct alias.
 The full list of them (aliases in parentheses) is: